 Please join us.
 The chapter is being led by Mary Judge, Karen Walzer, Pam Almeida and Becky Laboy.
 Please contact them for more informationr at firstname.lastname@example.org.

-We are excited about starting a NPSNJ chapter that serves native plant enthusiasts in Atlantic County as well as anyone from areas west, north, and south who would like to join us.
+We are excited about our NPSNJ chapter that serves native plant enthusiasts in Atlantic County and Cape May County as well as anyone from areas west or north who would like to join us.
 We hold eight evening meetings a year on the 3rd Monday of the month (Sept., Oct., Nov., Feb., March, April, May, and June).
 We are delighted that Stockton College's Sustainability Program – specifically the Campus Farm Native Plant Project – is sponsoring us and making it possible for us to have meetings in an easily-accessible location, and a comfortable setting with the necessary "smart room" equipment.

-Our meetings will begin promptly at 7 p.m. at the Richard Stockton College of New Jersey.
+Our meetings begin promptly at 7 p.m. at the Richard Stockton College of New Jersey.
 Please plan to arrive early.
-NOTE: Our meeting place has been changed AGAIN for the spring semester; as of February 1st 2014, we will be meeting in C001 (not AS102) at our next meeting and those that follow.

-We are looking forward to coming together to promote native plants in southeastern New Jersey!
+We are looking forward to coming together again to promote native plants in southeastern New Jersey!

 The Rancocas Nature Center Chapter of the NPSNJ was formed in October,2013.
 An organizational meeting was held then, and Toni Price will serve as President , Bill Beetle will be our Secretary-Treasurer, and Jeanne Woodford will serve as educational outreach coordinator.